BRaVa-genetics/universal-saige/walkthrough/README.md

     --sparseGRM out/walkthrough_relatednessCutoff_0.05_5000_randomMarkersUsed.sparseGRM.mtx \
     --sparseGRMID out/walkthrough_relatednessCutoff_0.05_5000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt
 ```
+There's one more 'gotcha' here - you'll need to ensure that the chromosome name flagged by `--chr` _exactly_ matches the chromosome name in the .bim file.
+For example, if the chromosome is labelled as '11' in the first column of the .bim, `--chr chr11` will not work (but `--chr 11` will).

-This took 1 hour 47 minutes with 8 cores.
+This command took 1 hour 47 minutes with 8 cores.
 For verification of rare variant association results [genebass](https://app.genebass.org/) is a useful resource.
-Checking [HDL cholesterol](https://app.genebass.org/gene/undefined/phenotype/continuous-30760-both_sexes--irnt?resultIndex=gene-manhattan&resultLayout=full) we can see that APOC3 (ENSG00000110245) (pLoF, SKAT-O) has a association with p=1.24e-322.
+Checking [HDL cholesterol](https://app.genebass.org/gene/undefined/phenotype/continuous-30760-both_sexes--irnt?resultIndex=gene-manhattan&resultLayout=full) we can see that APOC3 (ENSG00000110245) (pLoF, SKAT-O) has a association with $P=1.24\times 10^{-322}$.
 Looking at the gene result file `out/chr11_HDL_cholesterol.txt` we see the result:
 ```
 Region	Group	max_MAF	Pvalue	Pvalue_Burden	Pvalue_SKAT	BETA_Burden	SE_Burden	MAC	Number_rare	Number_ultra_rare
 ENSG00000110245	pLoF	0.0100	3.318754e-305	4.741078e-306	5.078064e-288	0.034034	0.000910	1753.0	2.0	0.0